nios-students/docs/wiki/Admissions.md

 </summary>

-### Simple Guide for Freshers, 10th-pass Students & Failed Students
+### Simple Guide for Freshers, and failed students to take admission IN NIOS 12th

 ---